About the Sony NEX-3K

 Thin Design: The Sony NEX-3 is the smallest interchangeable lens digital still camera in its class.
 The conventional mirror box, AF sensor, and viewfinder have all been removed, reducing the thickness of the camera considerably.
 The camera is compatible with Sony's E-mount series of smaller, lighter lenses, such as the included 18-55mm F3.5-5.6 (SEL1855) zoom lens and the optional 16mm F2.8 (SEL16F28) wide angle lens.
 With the optional LA-EA1 lens adapter, the Sony α (alpha) lenses can be used.

-3" Tiltable LCD Screen: The NEX-3 uses a 3" Xtra Fine LCD screen with 921,600 dots.
+3" Tiltable LCD Screen: The NEX-3 uses a 3" Xtra Fine LCD screen with 921,600 pixels.
 The TruBlack screen has a special resin layer to suppress internal reflections and increase contrast compared to conventional LCDs.
 The screen tilts down 45° and up 80° to frame high- and low-angle shots.
 The camera does not have a separate viewfinder.

 Versatile Recording Formats: Images can be captured in the following modes: